cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 React Query setup in **Ultra** is somewhat complicated, so it is advised that you bring it in when running the `create.ts` project-creation script.
 You'll noticed that a `src/react-query` folder has been created.
 The `query-client.ts` file inside that folder initializes a `QueryClient` class containing a `suspense: true` option for React suspense support.

 The `useDehydrateReactQuery.tsx` file in the `react-query` folder uses the helper hook `useServerInsertedHTML` included in the **Ultra** distribution.
-The `useDehydrateReactQuery` function serializes the query client's fetched data on the server side and storing it in a `window` property called `__REACT_QUERY_DEHYDRATED_STATE`.
+The `useDehydrateReactQuery` function serializes the query client's fetched data on the server side storing it in a `window` property called `__REACT_QUERY_DEHYDRATED_STATE`.
 This is all done when `server.tsx` is invoked at app startup.

 Query data rehydration is done in `client.tsx` using the `Hydrate` component from React Query.